snarky-puppy/ruby-async-grpc-test/README.md

 The server can be run using `bundler exec ruby test_service.rb [--async]`. `--async` will `require` the async patch.

+The server is configured for 5 threads, and maximum 5 async tasks per thread.

+The connection pool size is set to 25 connections, one for each possible async task.

 ### The patch

 The patch tries not to change much internal logic of gRPC.
 We replace [a single function](async_grpc_patch.rb) with an